Transfers to and from MARIBOR - SLOVENIA

 Lent Festival - major festival event held for approximately two weeks at the end of June.
 Every year the festival attracts theatre, opera, ballet performers, classical, modern, and jazz musicians and dancers from all over the world as well as visitors.
 There are also mimes, magicians, and acrobats performing during the festival.

 House of the oldest grapevine in the world (Hiša stare trte) - in Maribor is also the world's oldest living grapevine, which was (in 2004) signed in book of Guinness World Records.
 The grapevine is about 440 years old.

-Maribor City Park (with City Aquarium and Terrarium, wide promenade, which lead to the Three Ponds (Trije ribniki), in park is over 100 local and foreign species of deciduous and coniferous trees).
+Relaxed area of the city is sure Maribor City Park with City Aquarium and Terrarium, wide promenade, which lead to the Three Ponds (Trije ribniki).
+Park itself hosts over 100 local and foreign species of deciduous and coniferous trees.

-The distance from Ljubljana city to Maribor is around 130 km and the journey takes 1h and 20min.
+The distance from Ljubljana to Maribor is around 130 km and the journey takes 1h and 40min.